MicrosoftDocs/nav-content/dynamics-nav-app/about-languages.md

 ms.author: edupont

 ---
-# Languages of the [!INCLUDE[d365fin](includes/d365fin_md.md)] Docs
+# Languages of the [!INCLUDE[d365fin](includes/d365fin_md.md)] documentation

-The Help content for the core functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] publishes to the Microsoft Docs site and available in a number of different languages.
-If you access the docs from inside [!INCLUDE[d365fin](includes/d365fin_md.md)], the content will display in your language.
+The Help content for the core functionality in [!INCLUDE[d365fin](includes/d365fin_md.md)] publishes to Microsoft Learn and available in a number of different languages.
+If you access the documentation from inside [!INCLUDE[d365fin](includes/d365fin_md.md)], the content will display in your language.
 If a particular page is not available in your language yet, it will be shown in English.

 ## How Do I Change the Language?
 It's simple - scroll to the bottom of the browser window and choose the globe symbol in the bottom left corner.

 > [!NOTE]
-> The list shows all languages that are supported by the Microsoft Docs site. [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a limited number of countries/regions, but the Help content is made available in more languages.
-However, the Help content is not available in all languages that the Microsoft Docs site supports.
+> The list shows all languages that are supported by Microsoft Learn. [!INCLUDE[d365fin](includes/d365fin_md.md)] is available in a limited number of countries/regions, but the Help content is made available in more languages.
+However, the Help content is not available in all languages that Microsoft Learn supports.

 ## See Also
 [Dynamics 365 Business Central](/dynamics365/business-central/)